akshaychugh-xyz/akshay2603c.github.io/index.markdown

 I use this space to document my life learnings - be it work _(growth and product for web2 and web3)_, fitness _(triathlon, weights, squash, nutrition)_ or just shower thoughts about life in general.

-Head to the [links](https://akshaychugh.xyz/links/) section to navigate to a topic of your choice! (recommended readings coming shortly).

-See you around!
+Hope you have a good time and see you around!